Larry King: Miami radio and television

 King's Miami radio show brought him local attention.
-A few years later, in May 1960, he hosted Miami Undercover, airing Sunday nights at 11:30 p.m. on WPST-TV Channel 10 (now WPLG).
+A few years later, in May 1960, he hosted Miami Undercover, airing Sunday nights at 11:30 p.m. on Miami television station WPST-TV.

-King credited his success on local television to the assistance of comedian Jackie Gleason, whose national television variety show was being taped in Miami Beach beginning in 1964.
+King credited his success on local television to the assistance of comedian Jackie Gleason, whose national television variety show was being taped in Miami Beach, beginning in 1964.
 "That show really took off because Gleason came to Miami," King said in a 1996 interview he gave when inducted into the Broadcasters' Hall of Fame.
 "He did that show and stayed all night with me.
 We stayed till five in the morning.
 He didn't like the set, so we broke into the general manager's office and changed the set.
 Gleason changed the set, he changed the lighting, and he became like a mentor of mine."

 During this period, WIOD gave King further exposure as a color commentator for the Miami Dolphins of the National Football League, during their 1970 season and most of their 1971 season.

-However, he was dismissed by both WIOD and television station WTVJ as a late-night radio host and sports commentator as of December 20, 1971, when he was arrested after being accused of grand larceny by a former business partner, Louis Wolfson.
-Other staff covered the Dolphins' games into their 24–3 loss to Dallas in Super Bowl VI.
+On December 20, 1971, he was dismissed by both WIOD and television station WTVJ as a late-night radio host and sports commentator following his arrest for grand larceny by a former business partner, Louis Wolfson.
+Other staff covered the Dolphins' games into their 24–3 loss to the Dallas Cowboys in Super Bowl VI.
 King also lost his weekly column at the Miami Beach Sun newspaper.
-The charges were dropped.
-Eventually, King was rehired by WIOD.
-For several years during the 1970s, he hosted a sports talk-show called "Sports-a-la-King" that featured guests and callers.
+The charges were later dropped.
+King was later rehired by WIOD.
+For several years during the 1970s, he hosted a sports talk-show called Sports-a-la-King, featuring guests and callers.